ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The script [`draw-all-plugins`](../../scripts/draw-all-plugins) now also works properly, if the repository path contains space characters. _(René Schwaiger)_
 - The script [`link-checker`](../../scripts/link-checker) now deduplicates the list of links before checking them.
 The timeout and amount of retries was also reduced.
   Lastly the script now supports a whitelist.
 Any link stored in [`tests/linkchecker.whitelist`](../../tests/linkchecker.whitelist) will not be checked. _(Klemens Böswirth)_
+- We removed a script used to compare the runtime performance of YAML plugins. _(René Schwaiger)_

 ## Documentation